seng438-master/seng438-a5/seng438-a5.md

 1. Run C-SFRAT.exe for Windows
 2. Execute steps 2-6 same as 2.5.1

-To more information about the input format and features of the tool, you can read [A covariate software tool to guide test activity allocation](https://www.sciencedirect.com/science/article/pii/S2352711021001588)
+For more information about the input format and features of the tool, you can read [A covariate software tool to guide test activity allocation](https://www.sciencedirect.com/science/article/pii/S2352711021001588)

 ![](./media/c-sfrat.png)